-1. Wrap exposed wires in rubber covers.
-These can be purchased at most stores that sell electrical and home repair supplies.
+Rubber covers can be purchased at most stores that sell electrical and home repair supplies.
 An electrician from Applewood can also help you install rubber covers.
-Placing exposed wires inside PVC tubing is also an option.

-2. Provide your cat with additional enrichment.
-This will play a big role in discouraging them from chewing inappropriate items.
-You can do this by addressing the cat’s sensory needs: smell, taste, texture and sound.
-Replace their desire to chew on rubber cords by giving them something alternative to chew on, such as rubber chew toys.
+If your cat is bored, there’s a good chance they’re going to cause some mischief.
+Distract them by fulfilling their sensory needs: smell, taste, texture, and sound.
+Replace their desire to chew on rubber cords by giving them something else to chew on like rubber chew toys, for example.

-3. Play with your cat more.
-Increasing your daily interaction with your cat can help to tire your cat out both physically and mentally.
-Interactive food toys, where your cat has to actively hunt for food within the toy, is an excellent tool to engage your cat’s mind and body and their natural instincts.
+Increasing your daily interaction with your cat will wear them out mentally and physically, reducing their want to chew on cords.
+Interactive food toys where your cat has to actively hunt for treats is an excellent tool to engage your cat.

-4. Spray cords with bitter apple spray.
-Putting a little bitter apple spray, hot sauce or even some sort of citrus scent on electrical cords may help deter your cat from chewing on them.
+Apply a bit of apple spray, hot sauce, or even some sort of citrus on electrical cords to deter your cat from chewing on them.

-5. Take your cat to the vet for a check-up.
-Your vet can assess your cat’s dental health and examine his or her diet to ensure your cat is getting the right nutrition.
-Sometimes, simply improving the overall health of your cat is enough to keep him or her from chewing on cords or other bad behavior.
+Because chewing on cords can be a sign of a dental problem, it’s important to take your cat in for a check up.
+A vet will be able to assess your cat’s dental health and examine your pet’s diet to ensure they’re getting the right nutrition.
+Sometimes, improving the overall health of your cat is enough to stop them from chewing on cords.